 - Rheumatoid arthritis was traditionally treated in the past with a stepwise approach starting with nonsteroidal anti-inflammatory drugs (NSAIDs) and progressing through more potent drugs such as glucocorticoids, disease-modifying antirheumatic drugs (DMARDs), and biologic response modifiers.

 - In the past, DMARDs were avoided early in the disease because of their potentially serious side effects and because they did not often bring on remission.
 DMARDs were usually reserved for people who showed signs of joint damage.
 Over time, however, this strategy was recognized as being faulty, because people treated early with DMARDs have better long-term outcomes, with greater preservation of function, less work disability, and a smaller risk of premature death.

 - The goal of drug treatment is to induce remission or at least eliminate evidence of disease activity.

 - Early use of DMARDs not only controls inflammation better than less potent drugs but also helps prevent joint damage.
 Newer DMARDs work better than the older ones in long-term prevention of joint damage.
 Bottom line: The earlier aggressive treatment begins, the better the outcome.

 - The current approach, therefore, is to treat rheumatoid arthritis aggressively with DMARDs soon after diagnosis.
 Treating rheumatoid arthritis early, within three to 12 months after symptoms begin, is the best way to stop or slow progression of the disease and bring about remission.

-- Ongoing (long-term) treatment with combinations of medications may offer the best control of rheumatoid arthritis for the majority of people.
+- Ongoing (long-term) treatment with combinations of medications may offer the best control and prognosis of rheumatoid arthritis for the majority of people.

 - Combinations of these medications do not usually have more severe adverse effects than one medication alone.

 Must Read Articles Related to Rheumatoid Arthritis